dbkastner/CBAS/README.md

 There are two files, one that will run the comparative CBAS, and another that will run the correlatonal CBAS.

 To run either version of CBAS, subject data has to be uploaded to data folders.
-The names of the data folders need to be written in a text file called 'expInfo.'
-Each data folder needs 4 waves, labeled 'sex,' 'types,' lesion,' 'implant.'
+The names of the data folders need to be written in the rows of a text file called 'expInfo.'
+The subject data should be labeled as "reAllOneAn#", where # goes from 0 to the total number of subjects in that group.
+In additon to the subject data, each data folder needs 4 waves, labeled 'sex,' 'types,' lesion,' 'implant.'
 Each of the waves need to be the number of subjects long, and can contain qualifiers about the subjects to be selected for.

 Data needs to be structured in a specific way.
 The data for each subject should be in a number of trials x 5 matrix.
 The first column contains the session number (0 ...
 N)